alessandrostranieri/nn_semantic_segmentation/index.md

 ## Introduction

 In this project we deal with the problem of semantic segmentation.
-Our aim is to devise modify a semantic segmentation architecture in order to leverage multiple data-sets.
+Our aim is to devise a semantic segmentation architecture in order to leverage multiple data-sets.
 Before we delve into the description of how the project was carried out, let's provide some context.
 In the the nest sub-sections we will give an overview of what is semantic segmentation, some of the current result and we provide a motivation for the project.

 The model, training and validation steps have been implemented using the [Keras](https://keras.io/) library.
 Other notable libraries include: